Local help in Ayrshire

 It is reserved for pensioners on fixed incomes, disabled people, unemployed people, carers and low-income households.
 It is not a way of asking for a discount after the fact.

-How hardship help worksRelated pages
+How hardship help worksMore help

 If this page is not quite the right fit, these are the closest alternatives.